-Additional Paternity Leave can be taken for a minimum of 2 consecutive weeks and a maximum of 26 consecutive weeks and can commence any time from 20 weeks after the child is born (or adopted).
+Additional Paternity Leave can be taken for a minimum of 2 consecutive weeks and a maximum of 26 consecutive weeks.
+Additional Paternity Leave can be taken between 20 weeks and one year after the child is born or placed for adoption.

-5.3.2 Additional Paternity Leave - Special Circumstances
+5.3.2 Additional Paternity Leave - special circumstances

-In the event of the death of the mother or primary adopter, Additional Paternity Leave (APL) can be taken early.
-Please contact your HR Officer for advice.
+In the event of the death of the mother or primary adopter, additional paternity leave (APL) can be taken early.
+Please contact your HR Schools' Support Services contact for advice.

-5.3.4 Pay During Additional Paternity Leave
+5.3.4 Pay during Additional Paternity Leave